Yoctol/bottender/docs/channel-slack-setup.md

 ### Webhook

-After finishing above settings, you can start your server with Slack webhook listening using following commands:
+After finishing above settings, you can start your server with Slack webhook event listening using following commands:

 ```
 // in production mode